BUT FIRST:

 —Ancestral Medicine

-From there, I go on to become the me writing to you now from the deck of her absent friend’s off-grid woodland tiny home, where I entertain and am entertained by chickadees eating from a pile of sunflower seeds.
+And so I go on to become the me writing to you now from the deck of her absent friend’s off-grid tiny home, where I entertain and am entertained by chickadees eating from a pile of sunflower seeds.
+Raven sings what is, to my ears, their most beautiful song.
+Then Stellar Jay sings their own most beautiful song, too.

 It was a soft and slightly rainy Wednesday, not very different from others in my life, but I treasure that Wednesday as a special day, one that belonged only to me. . . .
 I poured a cup of black coffee and sat down at the typewriter.
 I took a clean white piece of paper—like a sheet freshly ironed for making love—and rolled it into the carriage.
 Then I felt something odd, like a pleasant tickling in my bones, a breeze blowing through the network of veins beneath my skin.
 I believed that that page had been waiting for me for more than twenty years, that I had lived only for that instant . . . .
 I could see an order to the stories stored in my genetic memory since before my birth, and the many others I had been writing for years in my notebooks.